Anthony8044/music-directory-nextjs/README.md

 ## Production considerations

+- View the production version [here](https://github.com/Anthony8044/anthony_stoltzfus_frontend_engineer_technical_assessment) or find it in the "About" section of this repo
 - No considerations need to be taken into account as this project does not have any secret (.env) because there is no database or other production secrets

 ## Assumptions